Prologue

 “I am not hungry for food right now.
 Wanna skip dinner and head straight to my place?” he asks.

-A tingle courses through my body and suddenly his touch is more intense than before.
-I’m fucking Luke Daniels tonight, there no doubt about it.
+A tingle courses through my body.
+Suddenly, his touch is more intense than before.
+I’m sleeping with Luke tonight, there’s no doubt about it.
 But I really like hanging out with everyone else, too, so I don’t want to walk away from my new friends.

 “Ditching would be rude.”